Generalised Entanglement Entropies from Unit-Invariant Singular Value Decomposition: Applications

 \subsection{Unit-Invariant entropies in Chern-Simons theory}

-As another interesting and illustrative playground, we apply the entanglement measures introduced in \cref{sec:entanglement-measures} to Chern–Simons theory, following the line of research that applies and tests ideas from quantum information theory in the realm of Chern-Simons and related systems \cite{Balasubramanian_2017,Balasubramanian:2018por,SO3,Caputa:2024qkk}.
-In particular, in \cite{Caputa:2024qkk}, we observed that several entanglement entropy measures defined from transition matrices exhibit intricate connections with link complement states in Chern–Simons gauge theory.
-Specifically, the imaginary part of pseudo entanglement entropy $S^\mathrm{P}$, computed from the complex eigenvalues of the reduced transition matrices (\ref{eq:reducedtransmatrix}), provides a new tool to detect the chirality of the underlying links.
+As another interesting and illustrative setup, we apply the entanglement measures introduced in \cref{sec:entanglement-measures} to Chern-Simons theory, following the line of research that applies and tests ideas from quantum information theory in the realm of Chern-Simons and related systems \cite{Balasubramanian_2017,Balasubramanian:2018por,SO3,Caputa:2024qkk}.
+In particular, in \cite{Caputa:2024qkk}, we observed that several entanglement entropy measures defined from transition matrices exhibit intricate connections with link complement states in Chern-Simons gauge theory.
+Specifically, the imaginary part of pseudo entanglement entropy $S^\mathrm{P}$, computed from the complex eigenvalues of the reduced transition matrices in \cref{eq:reducedtransmatrix}, provides a new tool to detect the chirality of the underlying links.
 This holds for any compact gauge group.
-For the special case of $U(1)$, it was further shown that the entanglement measure based on the singular values of the reduced transition matrix, called the \textit{excess SVD entanglement entropy} $\Delta S^\mathrm{SVD}$ (constructed using \cref{eq:svd-eentropy}), acts as a \textit{pseudo metric} on the space of two-component links.
-These observations naturally lead us to ask: what is the physical interpretation (or a useful application) of the entanglement entropies derived from the remaining three invariants discussed in this work, when applied to link complement states?
+For the special case of gauge group $U(1)$, it was further shown that the entanglement measure based on the singular values of the reduced transition matrix, called the \textit{excess SVD entanglement entropy} $\Delta S^\mathrm{SVD}$ (constructed using \cref{eq:svd-eentropy}), acts as a \textit{pseudo-metric} on the space of two-component links.
+These observations naturally lead us to ask: what is the physical interpretation (or a useful application) of the entanglement entropies derived from the remaining three invariants discussed in this work when applied to link complement states?

-To this end, consider a two-component link $\mathcal{L} = \mathcal{K}_1 \bigcup \mathcal{K}_2$ whose link complement state is given by \cite{Balasubramanian_2017,Balasubramanian:2018por}
+To this end, consider a two-component link $\mathscr{L} = \mathcal{K}_1 \bigcup \mathcal{K}_2$ whose link complement state is given by \cite{Balasubramanian_2017,Balasubramanian:2018por}

-where the coefficients \( V^{\mathcal{L}}_{ij} \) are \textit{coloured polynomial invariants} (for any gauge group) associated with the link in representations \( i \) and \( j \).
+where the coefficients \( V^{\mathscr{L}}_{ij} \) are \textit{coloured polynomial invariants} (for any gauge group) associated with the link in representations \( i \) and \( j \).
 In the matrix language, we represent these coefficients as the entries of the matrix

 In this setup, we show that the operation of taking the connected sum and a framing change are respectively examples of diagonal and unitary operations, upon which appropriate measures of our interest are invariant (analogously as in \cref{rescale}).